A dichotomy theorem for $\Gamma$-switchable $H$-colouring on $m$-edge coloured graphs

 Similarly, suppose $f: \swhom[\Gamma^{ab}]{G^{\Gamma}}{H^{\Gamma}}$, so that $f: (G^{\Gamma})^{\Sigma} \to H^{\Gamma}$.
 Let $uv$ have colour $\Delta(s)$ in $G^\Gamma$ and colour $\Delta(t)$ in $(G^{\Gamma})^\Sigma$.
 In $G$ the edge $uv$ has colour $i \in \Delta(s)$.
 After applying the corresponding switches from $\Sigma$ (by selecting a representative from each coset) to $G$ to obtain $G^{\Sigma'}$, the edge $uw$ has colour $j$ for some $j \in \Delta(t)$.
 In $H^\Gamma$, the edge $f(u)f(v)$ must have colour $\Delta(t)$ and hence $f(u)f(v)$ in $H$ has some colour $j' \in \Delta(t)$.
 Thus, there is $\tau \in [\Gamma, \Gamma]$ such that $\tau(j) = j'$.
 Hence, by Lemma~\ref{lem:switchone}, we can switch $G^{\Sigma'}$ so that $uv$ has colour $j'$.
 Processing each edge in this way shows there is a sequence of switches $\Sigma''$ such that $\swequiv{G}{G^{\Sigma''}}$ and $f: G^{\Sigma''} \to H$ is a homomorphism as required. \end{proof}

-It is not immediately clear that the number of switches required to switch a $m$-edge coloured graph $G$ to a $\Gamma$-equivalent $m$-edge coloured graph $G^{\Sigma}$ is polynomial in the size of $G$.
+It is not immediately clear that the number of switches required to switch an $m$-edge-coloured graph $G$ to a $\Gamma$-equivalent $m$-edge-coloured graph $G^{\Sigma}$ is polynomial in the size of $G$.
 If $\Gamma$ is Abelian, then there is a sequence that switches each vertex at most once.
 As $\Gamma^{ab}$ is Abelian, we have the following corollary.